3rdGen-Media/CoreTransport/README.md

 ####  Connect with Closure/Callback
 ```
    CTConnection _httpConnection;
-   //This is not a closure -- just a pure c callback for when we don't support for closures
+   //This is not a closure -- just a pure c callback for when we don't have support for closures
    int _httpConnectionClosure(CTError *err, CTConnection * conn)
    {
    	//Parse error status